Roman-Blinkov/kubernaughty/docs/part1-introduction-and-problem-description.md

 > Updated to clarify - see https://github.com/jnoller/kubernaughty/issues/1

-Linux (and Windows) also has a 2 TiB disk partition limit on various IaaS providers due to **legacy MBR usage/VM images**, olders hypervisors, etc. If the host, the VM image, kernel, etc all support GPT (below) you can havbe >2tb OS disks (which will still have hard quotas).
+Linux (and Windows) also has a 2 TiB disk partition limit on various IaaS providers due to **legacy MBR usage/VM images**, older hypervisors, etc. If the host, the VM image, kernel, etc all support GPT (below) you can have >2tb OS disks (which will still have hard quotas).

 > My personal experience does not cover GPT which overcomes the 2tb limitation